Saptak625/TI-84PlusCEPrograms/README.md

 Calculates the Volume and Surface Area of a Sphere.

 ### STATSREG
+Program to quickly fit a set of a data to an appropriate regression (linear, logarithmic, exponential, power).

 ### TIMER
 Open-Source Timer Program by Gavin Vogt.
 Precise to the nearest second.